 The Serial Data Output (CSDO) pin is configured as an output-only pin when the module is enabled.
-The CSDO pin drives the serial bus whenever data has to be transmitted.
-The CSDO pin can be tri-stated or driven to '0' during serial clock periods when the data is not transmitted, depending on the state of the Serial Data Output Mode (CSDOM) control bit (DCICON1<6>).
+The CSDO pin drives the serial bus whenever data is to be transmitted.
+The CSDO pin can be tri-stated or driven to '0' during serial clock periods when data is not transmitted, depending on the state of the Serial Data Output Mode control bit, CSDOM (DCICON1<6>).
 The tri-state option allows other devices to be multiplexed onto the CSDO connection.